finbourne/lusid-sdk-java/sdk/docs/CustomEntitiesApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // CustomEntitiesApi apiInstance = apiFactory.build(CustomEntitiesApi.class);

         CustomEntitiesApi apiInstance = ApiFactoryBuilder.build(fileName).build(CustomEntitiesApi.class);
         String entityType = "entityType_example"; // String | The type of the Custom Entity to be created.
 An entityType can be created using the \"CreateCustomEntityDefinition\" endpoint for CustomEntityDefinitions.
         CustomEntityRequest customEntityRequest = new CustomEntityRequest(); // CustomEntityRequest | The payload describing the Custom Entity instance. try {
+            // uncomment the below to set overrides at the request level
+            // CustomEntityResponse result = apiInstance.upsertCustomEntity(entityType, customEntityRequest).execute(opts);

             CustomEntityResponse result = apiInstance.upsertCustomEntity(entityType, customEntityRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {